Loading

 InflaRx completed the Phase IIb SHINE Study in HS.
 The study did not achieve its primary endpoint (dose dependent effect on the HiSCR at week 16) but the results suggest a robust anti-inflammatory activity in the high dose vilobelimab treatment group across numerous efficacy measures.
 Additionally, results from open label extension part of trial showed that responders maintain response to a large extent over long term treatment and roughly 42% of non-responders become responders.

-InflaRx initiates Phase IIb/III trial with vilobelimab in patients with severe COVID-19 induced pneumonia.
-Based on promising results from the Phase IIb part of the trial, the Company initiates the Phase III part, which is currently ongoing.
+InflaRx initiated a Phase IIb/III trial with vilobelimab in patients with severe COVID-19 induced pneumonia.

 InflaRx announced the underwritten public offering of 15,000,000 common shares at $5.00 per share.
 The gross proceeds were approximately $75 million.

-Regulatory discussions on Phase I program have been initiated and the US Patent and Trademark Office has granted InflaRx a composition of matter patent.
+Regulatory discussions on Phase I program initiated and the US Patent and Trademark Office granted InflaRx a composition of matter patent.